 - Assessment Policy

 - Pupil Equality, Equity, Diversity and Inclusion Policy

 - Extended Day Policy

 - Relationships and Health Education Policy

 - SEND Policy

+- How we teach documents

 2. Roles and responsibilities

 The governing board is responsible for:

 - Approving this policy. - Liaising with the headteacher, subject leaders and teachers with regards to pupil progress and attainment. - Formulate governor/subject link leads who assists the school with the creation and implementation of the curriculum. - Ensuring the curriculum is inclusive and accessible to all.